 6. Did the crime occur within U.S. territory?

 U visa status is available for both men and women.
 In fact, our law firm has successfully won cases for male clients.
 U status is granted to individuals who suffer from a variety of crimes -- it is not limited to victims of domestic violence.

 One of the most difficult aspects of obtaining a U visa is that, unlike VAWA cases where individuals can self-petition, the U visa requires certification from a third party.
 This certification must be included in the petition and must come from a federal, state, or local agency.
 Individuals who may do this certification include Judges, law enforcement agents, and prosecutors.
 The certification must state that the individual seeking U status has been helpful, or is likely to be helpful in the criminal investigation or prosecution of the person who committed the crime.
 When looking at your immigration options, consider meeting with a lawyer who has experience in U status cases.
-The U status option is often overlooked by lawyers who do not normally practice in this area of the law but can offer a life-changing benefit to you if you qualify.
+The U status option is often overlooked by lawyer who do not normally practice in this area of the law but can offer a life-changing benefit to you if you qualify.